Denis517-k/denisdpr.github.io/engsummary.md

 field experiments we carried out, we showed a high correlation of decreased marketable tomato due to *T.absoluta* damages.
 Therefore to solve this problem, a need for early detection was required which was the basis for Chapter 4 and 5.

 In Chapter 4, we detailed the need for early pest detection for effective management option at early stages of tomato production to avoid economic losses.
-The main goal was to develop computer vision based tomato pest early identification and quantification tools that could be used to strengthen phytosanitary capacity and systems for effective management option ofT.absoluta.
+The main goal was to develop computer vision based tomato pest early identification and quantification tools that could be used to strengthen phytosanitary capacity and systems for effective management option of *T.absoluta*.
 In this Chapter, the specific research’s objectives
 was: (1) to develop a *T.absoluta* early identification Convolutional Neural Network (CNN) model under commonly practiced agriculture practices.
 (2) to develop early detection and quantification CNN models for tomatoes infested by *T.absoluta* damage